 Produce a student owned data dashboard that gathers any data related to the student, which may include learning attainment, engagement activity and personal data (e.g. sleep patterns, etc) and provides a view for them of how they are coping with learning/student life.

-'Human readiness' for learning analytics isn't a given.
-It's important to ask under what circumstances learning analytics might be welcomed by teaching staff, students, and other decision-makers - in principle and practice.
 The work of Anna Lea Dyckhoff advances a view of learning analytics as answering action research questions posed by teaching staff.
 Carrying out similar studies for other stakeholders - particularly... more »